-So you’re done buying a home in Austin.
+So you’ve completed the process of buying a home in Austin.
 Being a homeowner is exciting, it can also be a big responsibility.
-We’ve compiled this list of items to take a look into when your own a home in Austin, TX.
+We’ve compiled this list of items to take a look at when you’re done buying a house in Austin, TX.

 Change the Locks